 While Tom Reed has voted to take healthcare away from 68,000 constituents in this district and provide tax breaks for his wealthy friends, I support legislation that pays for our Nation’s healthcare system by taxing corporate profits being held overseas.
 With trillions of dollars being held by corporations in other countries, even a reduced corporate tax will pay for the entire universal health care system.

 For too long we have treated addiction as a crime and not as a health issue.
-Addiction to opioids have ravaged our families, friends, and communities.
+Addiction to opioids has ravaged our families, friends, and communities.
 There were more drug overdose deaths in America in 2016 than deaths in the entire Vietnam War.
 This is a national crisis.
 This isn’t a problem we will solve by throwing people into jail cells, it is time to employ a different approach.

 We must pursue comprehensive reform of our criminal justice system to shift the focus from punishment to treatment.
 By bringing people and providers together to break the cycle of addiction, we can take the necessary steps to help repair the damage these drugs have wrought on our communities.

-As a second-generation American whose grandparents came through Ellis Island, I have seen firsthand why this country is a beacon for the World.
+As a second-generation American whose grandparents came through Ellis Island, I have seen firsthand why this country is a beacon for the world.
 We need to embrace the values of diversity and work to continue America’s tradition of being a melting pot for all.

 We must be open to accepting new immigrants and cultures.
 It spurs our economy and creates innovation.
 It is never the right time to build walls and shut ourselves off.
 I support legislation to ensure our immigration policies are clear and simplify the visa process so our workers and immigrant populations are better able to support our district.

 Let’s not forget about the half-million DACA recipients (DREAMers) we have in this country.
-These incredible people work, pay taxes, and improve our communities across the U.S. This nation is their home, and we need to allow them to stay and work towards a path to citizenship.
+These incredible people work, pay taxes, and improve our communities across the U.S. This nation is their home, and we need to allow them to stay and work toward a path to citizenship.

 As an openly gay candidate, I take the President and the Republican Party’s assault on protections for the LGBTQ community personally.
 There is no place in today’s America for discriminating against someone because of their sexual orientation or gender identity.